John Brown (abolitionist): Family and childhood

 While Brown was very young, his father moved the family briefly to his hometown, West Simsbury, Connecticut.
 In 1805, the family moved, again, to Hudson, Ohio, in the Western Reserve, which at the time was mostly wilderness; it became the most anti-slavery region of the country.
 Owen hated slavery and participated in Hudson's anti-slavery activity and debate, offering a safe house to Underground Railroad fugitives.
 Owen became a supporter of Oberlin College after Western Reserve College would not allow a Black man to enroll.
 Owen was an Oberlin trustee from 1835 to 1844.
 Other Brown family members were abolitionists, but John and his eccentric brother Oliver were the most active and forceful.

 John's mother Ruth died a few hours after the death of a newborn girl in December 1808.
 In his memoir, Brown wrote that he mourned his mother for years.
 While he respected his father's new wife, Sallie Root, he never felt an emotional bond with her.
-Owen married a third time to Lucy Hinsdale, a formerly married woman.
-Owen had a total of 6 daughters and 10 sons.
+Owen married a third time to Lucy Hinsdale, a formerly-married woman.
+He had a total of 6 daughters and 10 sons.

 With no school beyond the elementary level in Hudson at that time, Brown studied at the school of the abolitionist Elizur Wright, father of the famous Elizur Wright, in nearby Tallmadge.
-In a story he told to his family, when he was 12 years old and away from home moving cattle, Brown worked for a man with a colored boy, who was beaten before him with an iron shovel.
+In a story he told to his family, when he was 12 years old and away from home moving cattle, he worked for a man with a colored boy who was beaten before him with an iron shovel.
 He asked the man why he was treated thus, and the answer was that he was a slave.
 According to Brown's son-in-law Henry Thompson, it was that moment when John Brown decided to dedicate his life to improving African Americans' condition.
 As a child in Hudson, John got to know local Native Americans and learned some of their language.
 He accompanied them on hunting excursions and invited them to eat in his home.